Who are the Beefeaters?

 Do you think the life of a Beefeater is for you?
 Here is a list of Beefeater requirements:

-- At least 22 years of service in Her Majesty’s Armed Forces.
+- At least 22 years of service in His Majesty’s Armed Forces.

 - Awarded the ‘Long Service and Good Conduct’ medal.